diamante0018/MinesweeperFX/README.txt

 So the GUI has a MenuBar witch contains 2 options for different difficulties.
-Each time the user changes difficulty everything is set to new and the scene gets updated with the new GRID.
+The third one doesn't work for some reason Each time the user changes difficulty everything is set to new and the scene gets updated with the new GRID.
 The GUI is kept up to date with a refresh method which goes through the whole minefield object and if a mine has been reveled the Button text gets updated to the number of mined neighbours, after it check if everything was revealed/flagged and if so the winning dialog pops up.